GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Intro_1.md

 ### All-to-all alignment
 Generally, refers to the process of aligning all sequences in a given set against each other, rather than aligning them to a single reference sequence.
-We begin with an alignment, with wfmash.
+We begin with an alignment, with `wfmash`.
 This compares all sequences to each other and finds the best N mappings for each.
 It produces base-level alignments.

 ### Inducing the graph
 Refers to the process of constructing the genome graph by progressively integrating genetic variants into a reference genome.
-These base-level alignments are converted into a graph with seqwish.
+These base-level alignments are converted into a graph with `seqwish`.
 A filter is applied to remove short matches, which anchors the graph on confident longer exact matches.

 ### Normalizing the graph
 refers to a process that aims to optimize the structure and representation of the genome graph by resolving redundant or overlapping elements.
 This step is typically performed after the initial construction of the graph.